silvermob/silvermob-sdk-android/README.md

             EnumSet.of(AdUnitFormat.BANNER),
             mediationUtils
         )
+adUnit?.setMinSizePercentage(50,50) //Set minimum % of screen ad should occupy

-// 4.
+// 5.
 Make a bid request
 adUnit?.fetchDemand {

-    // 5.
+    // 6.
 Make an ad request to MAX maxInterstitialAd?.loadAd()
 }
 ```